 By Barbara Lewis

-LONDON, Nov 13 (Reuters) - European steel lobby Eurofer plans to raise concerns over Chinese group Jingye's proposed purchase of British Steel with the European Commission, saying the deal may flout rules on fair competition.
+LONDON (Reuters) - European steel lobby Eurofer plans to raise concerns with the European Commission over Chinese group Jingye's proposed rescue of British Steel, saying the deal may flout rules on fair competition.

-Jingye said on Monday it had reached a provisional agreement to buy British Steel and promised to invest 1.2 billion pounds ($1.5 billion) over the next decade and save thousands of jobs.
+In what would be the first takeover by a Chinese company of steel mills in the European Union, Jingye said on Monday it had reached a provisional agreement to buy British Steel and promised to invest £1.2 billion over the next decade.

 "We need to be sure there is no state aid contribution by the UK government which could be considered as not in line with EU state aid rules," Axel Eggert, director general of Eurofer, told Reuters.

-Eggert said China was the main contributor to a surplus of steel on the global market.
+Eggert said China, which makes about half of the world's steel, was the main contributor to a surplus on the global market.

 The issue is weighing on the sector and added to the difficulty of agreeing a sale for British Steel.

-Global overcapacity is 450 million tonnes, three times the size of the European market and China accounts for two-thirds or more of the excess, Eurofer says.
+Global overcapacity is 450 million tonnes per year, three times the size of the European market and China accounts for two-thirds or more of the excess, Eurofer says.

-In Britain, the offer to buy British Steel takes place at a pivotal time.
+The offer takes place at a pivotal time.
 Britain has said it will leave the European Union but has failed to get agreement on when and how.

-The government has called a general election in December, in which a lack of opportunities in northern England, where British Steel has its main operations, is a decisive issue for voters.
+The government has called a general election for December 12, in which a lack of opportunities in northern England is an issue.

-Similarly, China's Hebei Iron & Steel Group (000709.SZ) in 2016 signed a deal to buy a loss-making Serbian steel plant, days before an election.
+China's Hebei Iron & Steel Group <000709.SZ> in 2016 signed a deal to buy a loss-making Serbian steel plant, also just days before an election.